MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/service-gateway-data-sources.md

 ### Limitations

 OAuth is a supported authentication scheme only for custom connectors with the on-premises data gateway.
 You can't add other data sources that require OAuth.
-If your dataset has a data source that requires OAuth and this data source isn't a custom connector, you won't be able to use the gateway for scheduled refresh.
+If your dataset has a data source that requires OAuth and this data source isn't a custom connector, you can't use the gateway for scheduled refresh.

 ## Manage users